 How to comment on planning applications

-You can also comment by emailing us or by writing a letter to us, contact details are on this page.
+You can also comment, which must include your name and address or name and email address, by emailing us or by writing a letter to us, contact details are on this page.

 Is there a time period for making a comment/representation?